-Seawater is undersaturated when Ω < 1, supersaturated if Ω > 1.
-Today, tropical superficial waters are largely supersaturated (Ω is about 5 for calcite, and still 3 for aragonite).
-It gets worse in colder and deeper waters.
+Today, tropical superficial waters are largely supersaturated ( $\Omega$ is about 5 for calcite, and still 3 for aragonite).

-Saturation state (Ω) for aragonite in the Atlantic Ocean.
-Note that Ω diminishes (1) with depth and (2) with latitude, especially to the South.
+Saturation state $(\Omega)$ for aragonite in the Atlantic Ocean.
+Note that $\Omega$ diminishes (1) with depth and (2) with latitude, especially to the South.
 This is because of the combined effect of high pressure (depth) and temperature (depth and latitude) on solubility.
 From Millero, 2007.

-Ω lowers with depth, mostly because carbonates are more soluble at high pressures. Ω = 1 at the saturation depth.
+$\Omega$ lowers with depth, mostly because carbonates are more soluble at high pressures. $\Omega$ = 1 at the saturation depth.